Standardized Tests

 When we evaluate your application for first-year admission we consider test scores as outlined below.

-• ACT - Highest section score on English, Math, Reading and Science.
-We do not use the Writing section
+• ACT - Highest section score on English, Math, and Reading.
+We do not use the Science or Writing section

 Other Standardized Tests